 Understanding Types of Properties

 Once you’ve become comfortable with knowing the prerequisites of being a landlord, you’re ready to buy your first rental property.
-It’s good to know what sort of properties exist so you can begin with what suits you.
+It’s good to know what sort of rental investment properties exist so you can begin with what suits you.

 If you’re just starting your rental income portfolio and learning how to become a landlord, we highly recommend starting with a single-family home.